nwb-extensions/ndx-template/README.md

     - `github_username` - Your username on GitHub.
 This can also be a comma-separated list of usernames.
     - `copyright` - Copyright statement, if desired
     - `version` - Version of your extension.
 Versioning should start at 0.1.0 and follow [semantic versioning](https://semver.org/) guidelines
-    - `release` - Release category, e.g. alpha, beta, official
+    - `release` - Release category, e.g. "alpha", "beta", "official"
     - `license` - Name of license used for your extension source code.
     A permissive license, such as BSD, should be used if possible.
 5. A new folder with the same name as your entered `namespace` will be